pyControl/docs/docs/user-guide/programming-tasks.md

 ## Overview

 Behavioural tasks in pyControl are implemented as state machines, the basic elements of which are states and events.
-To implement a task the user creates a state machine description file written in python.
-There are example tasks in the command line interface [tasks](https://bitbucket.org/takam/pycontrol/src/default/tasks/?at=default) folder.
+To implement a task the user creates a *task definition file* written in python.
+To get a sense for what task definition files look like, take a look at the [examples](https://bitbucket.org/takam/pycontrol/src/default/tasks/?at=default).

-Every state machine description file starts by importing some utility functions and constants:
+Every task definition file starts by importing some utility functions and constants:

 ```python
 from pyControl.utility import *